kandelvijaya/Terms/PrivacyPolicy_BoiledEggTimerApp.md

 Online Privacy Policy Only
 --------------------------

 This Privacy Policy applies only to our online activities and is valid for visitors to our App with regards to the information that they shared and/or collect in Egg Timer: Perfect Boiled Eggs.
 This policy is not applicable to any information collected offline or via channels other than this app.
-Our Privacy Policy was created with the help of the [App Privacy Policy Generator from App-Privacy-Policy.com](https://www.app-privacy-policy.com/app-privacy-policy-generator/)

 Consent
 -------